Micro-Credential: Executive Functions Consultant

 - Online Webinars: Participants independently view a series of webinars on a range of topics, delving into the area of developing executive skills in children and teens.
 With your purchase, you receive immediate access to 10 view-on-demand webinars: 6 core content, 3 electives (you choose only 1), and 1 exclusive webinar titled Coaching Students available only through this EFC micro-credential.
 Complete these webinars independently and delve into the area of developing executive skills in children and teens.
 For course titles and information on discounts available for previously completed webinars, download the Syllabus and Discount Application.

 - Private Facebook Group: Actively participate in this group for questions, answers, and resource sharing.
+Note: This element of the program is required to receive your micro-credential.

 - Child Support Project: For this project, you identify a child in need of support and immediately begin implementing the practices you are learning.
 This combination of online and real-life learning helps ensure that you truly understand the subject matter and can utilize strategies you learn.